Team-Resurgent/Celeste-RXDK/README.md

 ### 2. RXDK SDL2x Port

 This project also uses the **RXDK Port of SDL2x**.
-These have been included in this repo
+Make sure you do submodule init+update.

 🔗 [RXDK-SDL2x](https://github.com/Team-Resurgent/RXDK-SDL2x)